Vit-ts/DevOps_online_Kharkiv_2020Q42021Q1/m2/task2.1/readme.md

 > ![GitHub Logo](screens/1.7_4.png)

-## 1.8 Export VM1.
+## 1.8 Exported VM1.
 Save the *.ova file to disk.
-Import VM from *.ova file.
+Imported VM from *.ova file.

 OVF is a cross-platform standard that allows you to create off-the-shelf virtual machines that can then be imported into a virtualizer like VirtualBox.
 Devices in OVF format can be displayed in two versions: